 Anxiety puts a great deal of stress on your body, and stress can affect your body in a variety of different and unusual ways.

-While most people are familiar with many of the ways that anxiety affects the body internally, stress has a tendency to create reactions in your organs, and your largest organ is your skin.
-Skin reactions to anxiety are less common, but not at all rare, and depending on the health of your skin, it's possible to develop a rash from anxiety.
+While most people are familiar with many of the ways that anxiety affects the body internally, stress tends to create reactions in your organs, and your largest organ is your skin.
+Skin reactions to anxiety are less common, but not at all rare, and depending on the health of your skin it's possible to develop a rash from anxiety.

 Rash = Anxiety?

 To learn if your rashes are related to the anxiety (or panic) disorder, take our quick test.